 Where do I get those photos?

-Quick show, quick hide
+Quickly show, quickly hide

 Many of us have hundreds or thousands of photos on our mobile phones and Locus loads them gradually.
 Once there are too many on the map, the system can no longer catch up.
-We, therefore, recommend displaying photos in folders or turn them off when we no longer need them.
+We, therefore, recommend displaying photos in folders or turning them off when we no longer need them.
 Locus then responds much faster.

 Click on the preview to get to the detail, which you can enlarge with two fingers to the original size: